 Since the Stena takeover of Sealink British Ferries in May 1990, relations between Stena and operating partner of the Sealink services from Dover, SNAT (Societe Nouvelle d’Armement Transmanche) had been rather “strained”.
 This culminated with the announcement by SNAT on the 12th July 1995 that they would not be extending the operating agreement with Stena, and that the partnership on the Dover – Calais route would terminate on 31st December that year.
 From then on they would operate independently under the brand of SeaFrance.
 When the charter agreement for STENA PARISIEN expired on 10th January 1997, she was no longer required on the Dieppe route, following a down-turn in its fortunes after a bright start under Stena ownership.
 STENA PARISIEN was sent to Dunkerque for a £1 million overhaul, during which she was renamed Seafrance Manet She entered service for SeaFrance on the 20th January 1997 between Dover and Calais effectively replacing her former running mate, SEAFRANCE MONET (formerly the STENA LONDONER and VERSAILLES), and operating alongside her older part-sister, SEAFRANCE RENOIR (formerly CÔTE D’ AZUR), upon which her design had been based.
 Following impressive growth (capturing some 20.4% of the passenger market and 38.2% of the maritime freight market on the Dover strait), SeaFrance announced in 1998 that they were prepared to invest some 2 billion French francs in their fleet over the next 5 years, but any decision would be made after the effects of the end of duty free on 30th June that year had been assessed.

 During 1999, Stena Line sold their 49% stake in SPN to SeaFrance, using the funds to part-fund the acquisition of Scandlines routes in Scandinavia.
 At the end of 1999, SeaFrance had decided to invest in a new ship in order to start to seriously challenge their competitors on the route, the joint venture between P&O and Stena Line (P&O Stena Line), who were deemed to have more modern and higher quality ferries.
-Serious interest was apparently shown in Irish Ferries ISLE OF INISHMORE, but as she was not available until 2002, and no other vessel deemed suitable was available, a new-build was considered to be the only option.
+Serious interest was apparently shown in Irish Ferries ISLE OF INISHMORE which would become surplus at Dublin once ULYSSES arrived.
+However, as she was not available until 2002 and no other vessel deemed suitable was available, a new-build was considered to be the only option.
 Although it was preferable for the company to build any new ship in France, no French yard had the space to accommodate the building of the new ship.
-Two European and a single Asian yard were short-listed, with the letter of intent signed in early April 2000 with the Aker Finnyards facility at Rauma, Finland, for a new ship costing some 600 million French Francs.
+Two European and a single Asian yard were short-listed, with the letter of intent signed in early April 2000 with the Aker Finnyards facility at Rauma (Finland) for a new ship costing some 600 million French Francs.
 The new ship, SEAFRANCE RODIN commenced service on the 29th of November 2001.
-In March 2005, a second new-build, SEAFRANCE BERLIOZ, this time built at the French yard of Chantiers de l' Atlantique at St Nazaire, arrived.
+In March 2005 a second new-build, SEAFRANCE BERLIOZ, this time built at the French yard of Chantiers de l’ Atlantique at St Nazaire, arrived.

 Ultimately though, despite an assessment being made of available shipyard space in Europe, SeaFrance purchased the JEAN NICOLI (the former SUPERFAST X, and a sister to STENA SUPERFAST VII and VIII, which became STENA SUPERFAST X) at the end of 2007 for some 105 million Euros, despite having made a significant operating loss of 20.5m Euro’s that year.
 Initially the ship would be leased back to previous owners SNCM.
 During February and March 2008 SeaFrance lost 5m Euro as a result of strike action.
 It was announced that the SEAFRANCE RENOIR would be withdrawn immediately, and SEAFRANCE MANET in 2009 in order to try and return the company to profit.
 The JEAN NICOLI was delivered to SeaFrance in April 2008, and was sent to ARNO Dunkerque for conversion to day use, having previously been used on long overnight services such as the Rosyth – Zeebrugge operation.
 In anticipation of the newly converted ships arrival, SEAFRANCE MANET was withdrawn from service on the 29th April and laid up, initially in Calais, then Dunkerque from late December 2008.
 Even with the withdrawal of both SEAFRANCE MANET and SEAFRANCE RENOIR, and the introduction of the newly converted JEAN NICOLI as SEAFRANCE MOLIERE, SeaFrance posted a trading loss of 22 million Euro for 2008.
 In 2009 following crisis talks, it was decided that only ‘Rodin’, ‘Berlioz’ and ‘Moliere‘ would be operated with SEAFRANCE CÉZANNE also now laid up.